Stan. S. Katz

 Prince Iyesato Tokugawa (1863-1940) Takashi Komatsu (1887-1965)

 Prince Tokugawa was the Heir to the last Shogun, a dynasty that had ruled Japan for 260 years.
-He served as President of Japan’s Upper House of Congress, was President of the Japanese Medical Association, and held many other leadership positions, shaping international and domestic policies of Japan.
-Based on his humanitarian accomplishments, some US newspapers called him The Prince of Peace.
+He served as President of Japan’s Upper House of Congress, was President of the Japanese Medical Association.
+And held many other leadership positions, shaping international and domestic policies of Japan.
+Based on his humanitarian accomplishments, US newspapers called him The Prince of Peace.
 It was only after his passing in 1940, that Japan was pressured by militants to enter WWII against the Allies.

 Announcing an important new biographical work released in late 2024:

-The Cherry Blossom Weeps for Me: A Quest for the Dawn of Peace
+The Cherry Blossom Weeps for Me: A Quest for the Dawn of Peace, by James Mikel Wilson.

 Print and Kindle Edition

 When the author, James Mikel Wilson, first contacted me several years ago, it was a pleasant surprise.
-Wilson had read the historical novel, The Emperor and the Spy that I’d written and was also familiar with the illustrated Prince Tokugawa biographies that followed: The Art of Peace and The Art of Diplomacy.
+Wilson had read the The Emperor and the Spy, I’d written and was familiar with the illustrated Prince Tokugawa biographies that followed: The Art of Peace and The Art of Diplomacy.
 Those biographies described Komatsu during the years proceeding WWII.
-However, Wilson rightfully felt Komatsu deserved a biography of his own to reveal how significant Komatsu was during the decades following WWII in re-establishing the strong friendship and alliance between the US and Japan.
+However, Wilson felt Komatsu deserved a biography to reveal how significant Komatsu was during the decades following WWII in re-kindling the strong friendship and alliance between the US and Japan.

-“The Cherry Tree Weeps For Me” gives an intimate view of US / Japanese relations during the first 70 years of the 20th Century, beginning the journey through the eyes of twelve old, Komatsu, who immigrated alone to America to seek his fortune.
-In time, he would become a vital bridge between the East and West, meeting with Prime Ministers, Generals, US Presidents, and Secretaries of State.
-All the while maintaining his integrity and humility.
-This biography is also a testimonial to Monmouth University in Illinois, which Komatsu and the author, Wilson attended.
-The book highlights many other alumni from that fine learning institution who took heroic and humanitarian roles during their careers linked to international relations – As you engage with book, you’ll likely find yourself becoming a friend of Takashi Komatsu, seeing his life devoted to the highest values of humanity: joy, peace, love, and mutual respect.
+“The Cherry Tree Weeps For Me” gives an intimate view of US / Japanese relations during the first 70 years of the 20th Century, beginning the journey through the eyes of twelve old, Komatsu.
+Who immigrated alone to America to seek his fortune.
+He would become a vital bridge between the East and West, meeting with Prime Ministers, Generals, US Presidents, and Secretaries of State.
+While maintaining his integrity and humility.
+This biography is also a testimonial to Monmouth University in Illinois, which Takashi Komatsu and the James Wilson attended.
+The book highlights many other alumni from that fine learning institution who took heroic and humanitarian roles linked to international relations – You’ll likely find yourself becoming a friend of Takashi Komatsu, seeing his life devoted to the highest values of humanity: joy, peace, love, and mutual respect.

 Circa 1935: Takashi Komatsu takes the place for Prince Tokugawa, who was unable to attend the above diplomatic event.
 Source: America-Japan Society Press Photo [color enhanced].